muratk3n/thirdwave/en/README.md

 ---

+MB doesnt like the widely used military capability index CINC either.
+The famous Correlates of War project uses it, but I can see his point;
+like the GDP, it's a gross measure, does not account for costs..

-Instead MB's method is GDP x GDP Per Capita.
+His alternative method is GDP x GDP Per Capita.
 This punishes population size (GDP Per Capita is GDP divided by population), bcz the more people you have the more you are spending as well (especially for nondemocracies they spend on internal security).
 On the upside GDP Per Capita rewards innovation, it's a sign of efficiency, being able to produce more with less means there is innovation in the economy.
 The gross obviously has to enter the picture, at some level, that's why it gets multiplied.

----

-MB doesnt like the widely used military capability index CINC either.
-The famous Correlates of War project uses it, but I can see his point;
-like the GDP, it's a gross measure, does not account for costs..

 ---